vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 [`Logic.java`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/logic/Logic.java)
 <p align="center"> Figure 5.
 Logic component class relationship diagram

-1. `Logic` uses the `AddressBookParser` class to parse the user command.
+1. `Logic` uses the `WorkBankParser` class to parse the user command.
 1. This results in a `Command` object which is executed by the `LogicManager`.
 1. The command execution can affect the `Model` (e.g. adding a deck).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
 1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.
+Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("remove 1")` API call.

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)
 <p align="center"> Figure 6.
 Interactions between different parts of the logic component